A Distinctive Part of the Xposure Programme

 The award recognises exhibitions that address conflict, displacement, inequality and lived human experience with clarity, depth and integrity.
 Eligible projects are drawn from the Documentary, Social Photojournalism and Photojournalism War and Tragedies themes, and highlight photographers who combine strong narrative insight with a disciplined documentary approach.

-The Rimal Award for Environmental and Conservation Photography
+The Beeah Award for Environmental & Conservation Photography

 The Saleh Al Ustad Award for Creative Photography